Link Search Menu Expand Document (external link)

 Add a SSL/TLS Certificate

-• In the ‘Certificates’ module of the RCL Portal , click on the ‘Create New SSL/TLS Certificate’ link.
+• In the ‘Certificates’ module of the RCL SSL Portal , click on the ‘Create New SSL/TLS Certificate’ link.

 image